Learn more about our Advertising Disclosure

 • Moving permits: Ohio does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

-• Moving insurance: Every state has their own requirements when it comes to insurance.
+• Moving insurance: Insurance rules aren’t the same everywhere.
+They change depending on the state.
 Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Things to do in Ohio